 - Heart problem such as heart failure or heart attack

 Pneumonia is a breathing (respiratory) condition in which there is an infection of the lung.
 This article covers community-acquired pneumonia (CAP). ...Read Article Now Book Mark Article

 - Lung disease such as asthma, COPD, or pulmonary embolism

-Asthma is a disease that causes the airways of the lungs to swell and narrow.
-It leads to wheezing, shortness of breath, chest tightness, and coughi...Read Article Now Book Mark Article
+Asthma is a chronic disease that causes the airways of the lungs to swell and narrow.
+It leads to breathing difficulty such as wheezing, shortness o...Read Article Now Book Mark Article

 Chronic obstructive pulmonary disease (COPD) is a common lung disease.
 Having COPD makes it hard to breathe.
 There are two main forms of COPD:Chroni...Read Article Now Book Mark Article

 - Severe pain